-It resulted in thousands of deaths and the formula was even named ‘Baby Killer’ by the media.
-When the situation got worse and people started getting mad about this and protesting, the World Health Organisation in 1981, passed an International Code of Marketing of Breastmilk Substitutes.
+It resulted in thousands of deaths, and the formula was even named ‘Baby Killer’ by the media.
+When the situation got worse and people started getting mad about this and protesting, the World Health Organisation, in 1981, passed an International Code of Marketing of Breastmilk Substitutes, condemning the unethical practices.
 But the damage was done.
-The company tried to clear their name and started mentioning in their advertisements that breast milk cannot be replaced.
+The company, often criticized as "Nestle is evil," tried to clear their name and started mentioning in their advertisements that breast milk cannot be replaced.

-Even though the company is trying their best to keep their baby formula’s image squeaky clean after the big "Baby Killer" blunder, by promoting ads encouraging mothers and talking about the benefits of natural milk.
-They are still pushing the baby formula and bribing health workers in countries with lenient laws and still getting away with it.
+Even though the company is trying their best to keep its baby formula’s image squeaky clean after the big "Baby Killer" blunder by promoting ads encouraging mothers and talking about the benefits of natural milk, they are still pushing the baby formula and bribing health workers in countries with lenient laws and still getting away with it.

 Nestlé's Packaged Water

-No matter what fancy pictures of springs, lakes and mountains the labels have, almost all the water in the packaged bottles of Nestlé is from the ground.
-Nestlé is blamed for exploiting the groundwater of the areas where the public needs it the most and selling it for their profit.
-4
+No matter what fancy pictures of springs, lakes, and mountains the labels have, almost all the water in the packaged bottles of the Nestlé evil company is from the ground.
+Nestlé's evil company is blamed for exploiting the groundwater of the areas where the public needs it the most and selling it for their profit.

 It is clearly unethical and dangerous for the environment.
-The company is also guilty of taking water sources from the countries where people are forced to drink dirty water as their clean water sources are acquired by Nestlé for their bottled water plants.
+The company is also guilty of taking water sources from countries where people are forced to drink dirty water as Nestlé acquires clean water sources for their bottled water plants.